 What does evangelism look like?
-We know evangelizing requires sharing the good news about Christ, but what do we think of when someone says, “I was evangelizing?”
+We know evangelism requires sharing the good news about Christ, but what do we think of when someone says, “I was evangelizing?”
 For many of us, we see evangelism as an encounter with someone we do not know.
 It’s short, sweet, to the point, and meant to bring a person a message we otherwise think they would never hear.
-Some spend time trying to find out “how to break the ice”, how to give the 4 essentials of the Gospel, or how to defend the tough questions.
+Some spend time trying to find out how to break the ice, how to give the 4 essentials of the Gospel, or how to defend the tough questions.

 Do you evangelize?
-Some of you are convicted immediately because we can’t remember the last time (if ever) we went to the mall or other public place and “evangelized” — met people we never knew, asked a seemingly natural question to break the ice and share the good news.
+Evangelism brings conviction sometimes because we can’t remember the last time (if ever) we went to the mall or other public place and “evangelized” — met people we never knew, asked a seemingly natural question to break the ice and share the good news.

 But is this “evangelism” according to the Bible?
 Certainly Jesus encountered and preached to crowds of people in the open air.
 The apostles shared the Gospel with strangers (Philip even baptized the eunuch after he believed).
 But is this the main idea behind evangelism?
 Who should our main evangelistic ministry be geared towards?

-If this is reality, and you’ve never been out to the open market, then should an altar call follow with you being the first one on your knees?
+Since we are ambassadors, if you have never been out to the open market, then should an altar call follow with you being the first one to respond?
 Not necessarily.
 Open market evangelism is a form of evangelism.
 Some people are gifted at it.
 Some people do it to win arguments and not people (btw, THAT is not biblical either!).
 But can I suggest the main field you harvest are those God places in your life daily?
 God has placed you in an environment, where every day you are surrounded by unbelievers.
 The stay-at-home-mother of 4 children is surrounded by 4 unbelievers.
-She may have unbelieving friends with similar age children too that she interacts with habitually.
+She may have unbelieving friends with children too that she interacts with habitually.
 At a job we work with unbelievers.
 Our neighbors and sometimes family members are unbelievers too.

-I believe those around us whom we see habitually are the harvest field God has surrounded us with to reach the message too.
-This is a harder field than the mall or open public because this field can see your daily life.
+God places believers in contexts and situations to be a light and proclaim the message.
+This field is more difficult than the mall or open-air preaching because this field can see your daily life.
 These people see every aspect of your life.
 They get to see you sin and how you handle it.
 Many of these people know your pre-Christ days.
 They remember when you were just like them.
-For many of these people it’s not what you say that teaches them, it’s does your actions validate your words?
+For many of these people it’s not what you say that teaches them, rather do your actions validate this message you proclaim?

 You can’t just win an argument with these people, you have to win them.
 If every encounter is a gospel track and 3 questions to prove they’re a sinner, will you really develop a relationship with them?
 Probably not, you most likely will be known as the judgmental argumentative one.